spiceai/cookbook/catalogs/postgres-cdc/README.md

 dataset definitions.

 This recipe uses the standard TPC-H benchmark dataset (Scale Factor 1).
-Every TPC-H table has a primary key, which catalog-level CDC acceleration requires.
+Every TPC-H table has a primary key, so all eight are eligible for CDC acceleration.
+You can point a catalog at any PostgreSQL database, though: each table is accelerated according to its `REPLICA IDENTITY` — a primary key, or a unique index via `REPLICA IDENTITY USING INDEX` — and any table with no usable replica identity is skipped with a warning rather than failing the whole catalog.

 ## How it differs from the [PostgreSQL Catalog Connector](../postgres) recipe